 Focus on Form

-How you perform each exercise is the gym is crucial not only for building muscle over 40 but also to prevent injury that’ll keep you out of the gym for days, weeks, or even months at a time.
+How you perform each exercise is the gym is crucial not only for building muscle over 40 but also to prevent injury.

 Have you ever seen someone in the gym perform a bench press with his whole body?

 You know, the guy who lifts his butt off the bench, bounces the weight off his chest, and throws his shoulder into each rep?

 Sure he may get the weight up, but his chest is hardly receiving as much stimulation as it could if he were to focus on perfecting his form rather than stroking his ego.

 Every exercise is designed to initiate a response in your muscle fibers.